Pruning Pepper Plants – How Prune Pepper Plants Right

 While topping can be controversial, I highly encourage growers to bottom prune their pepper plants.
 Bottom pruning is simply cutting off the lower leaves from the plant, keeping foliage up and away from the soil.

-Soil can harbor diseases and viruses that can be fatal to your pepper plants.
+Soil can harbor pathogens that can be fatal to your pepper plants.
 By bottom pruning and keeping the first 6-8 inches of the main stem free of foliage, rain and wind will not splash as much soil onto the plant’s leaves.

 Bottom pruning can be done shortly after moving plants outdoors in the spring, and as-needed throughout the season.
 Learn more about bottom pruning in our video here.